mohamedtharwat000/eliteTech/README.md

 ## Credits

-created by Mohamed Tharwat, Mohammed Khalid
+created by [Mohamed Tharwat](https://github.com/mohamedtharwat000), [Mohammed Khalid](https://github.com/lordyyyy).
+Feel free to reach out with any questions or feedback.